 We summarize the results in table 1.
-As an alternative to showing dozens of impulse response functions from various permutations of oil price measures and estimation periods, table 1 shows the peak response of key macro variables to a shock in each oil price indicator in each period.
+As an alternative to showing dozens of impulse-response functions from various permutations of oil price measures and estimation periods, table 1 shows the peak response of key macro variables to a shock in each oil price indicator in each period.

-The oil measure used for each impulse is shown in the first line of each panel in the table.
 The shock has been normalized so that the size of the increase at its peak is equal to one in both periods.
-It is important to note, however, that the standard deviations of the (non-normalized) shocks to nominal gas prices and to Hamilton's net price gain measure are more than twice as high in the second period as in the first period.
-In contrast, the standard deviation of the shocks to the shortage-adjusted gas price is roughly constant across the periods, whereas the standard deviation of the shocks to the measure of consumer sentiment toward gasoline is about 50 percent higher in the second period.
+It is important to note, however, that the standard deviations of the (nonnormalized) shocks to nominal gas prices and to Hamilton's net price gain measure are more than twice as high in the second period as in the first period.
+In contrast, the standard deviation of the shocks to the shortage-adjusted gas price is roughly constant across the periods, whereas the standard deviation of the shocks to the measure of consumer sentiment toward gasoline is about 50% higher in the second period.

-The key comparison in Table 1 is the ratio in the last column.
+The key comparison in table 1 is the ratio in the last column.
 For a given shock in the gas cost variable, it shows the ratio of the peak response of the other variables in the second period to the peak response in the first period.
 The results for both the standard nominal gas price measure and Hamilton's nonlinear measure show that the responses of both industrial production and hours are less than half as large in the second period as in the first period.
 The response of inflation appears to have declined by an even larger proportion than did the real variables.
-In contrast, when either the real index of gas prices adjusted for the cost of shortages or the measure of consumer sentiment about gas prices/shortages are used as the oil price indicator, the peak response of industrial production becomes greater in the second period than in the first period.
-For hours, the response remains slightly less in the second period than in the first period if we use as the oil price indicator the shortage adjusted gas price index, but it becomes greater if we use the measure of consumer sentiment.
-However, the response of inflation is still lower in the second period than in the first period even if the shortage adjusted gas price index or the gasoline sentiment measure is used as the oil price indicator.
+In contrast, when either the real index of gas prices adjusted for the cost of shortages or the measure of consumer sentiment about gas prices/ shortages is used as the oil price indicator, the peak response of industrial production becomes greater in the second period than in the first period.
+For hours, the response remains slightly less in the second period than in the first period if we use as the oil price indicator the shortageadjusted gas price index, but it becomes greater if we use the measure of consumer sentiment.
+11 However, the response of inflation is still lower in the second period than in the first period, even if the shortage-adjusted gas price index or the gasoline sentiment measure is used as the oil price indicator.
+12